catcher23/facer/README.md

 - Type `npm i` to install necessary modules
 - Type `mongod` to start MongoDB
 - Type `webpack --watch` to create bundle.js
-- Type `node server.js` to spin up the server on localhost:3000
+- Type `babel-node server.js` to spin up the server on localhost:3000